-Services funded by the SSBG funds may be used to provide services directed toward one of the following five goals specified in the law:
+Regardless of the services funded by the SSBG funds, they must be used to provide services directed toward one of the following five goals specified in the law:

 - Achieving or maintaining economic self-support to prevent, reduce or eliminate dependency;